xunita/scrappy/README.md

 # Run dev server

 ``
-execute the main.py file depending of your OS
+execute the main.py file the way your OS allows it
 ``